 Every driver has the duty to stop their vehicle at the scene of an accident and to provide information including driver’s license and proof of liability insurance to all involved.
 Any driver involved in an accident resulting in the injury or death of others, additionally has the duty to also immediately notify the closest police department.
 Failing to abide by your duty as a driver results in the charge of a hit and run.
 If you are convicted of a hit and run, you face 1-year suspension of driving privileges fines up to $5000, and imprisonment of up to 5 years.
 You need a lawyer who knows how to assess the accident, look at the evidence, and formulate a defense.
 We can help you do that.

-Get a Free Case Review with the Best Violent Crimes Defense Lawyer in Idaho
+Schedule a Free Case Review with the Best Boise Domestic Violence Lawyer in Idaho

-If you have been charged with a violent crime in Idaho, a conviction could change your life forever.
+If you face domestic violence charges in idaho, a conviction could change your life forever.
 We are here to listen to your case without judgment or reservation.
 Then, we can help you formulate a strong defense.
-Contact us today for a free case evaluation by calling 208-644-8893 now!
+Contact us today for a free case evaluation by calling 208-644-8893!